robvold/send_nudes/README.md

 ```

 ### Removing the text
-As the text is actually commits in a repo, the simplest way of deleting the text would be to delete the repo.
+As the text is actual commits in a repo, the simplest way of deleting the text would be to delete the repository.

 <br>